 Beyond just the photos and video, there may be certain elements from your day that you’ll want to preserve.

 As soon after your wedding as possible you’ll want to write and send out those thank you cards to everyone that gave you gifts or helped in some way to make your day the perfect event that it was.
-I shared last week on how to write the perfect thank you note to take out the stress of this intimidating task.

 Even if you took time to prepare the perfect wedding registry, you may still end up with duplicate items or things that you just don’t want.
 As guilty as this may make you feel, you just have to deal with it.
 Speaking from experience, B and I had a registry and still ended up with more than one duplicate and even triples of some items!
 There is no point in keeping three stock pots or roasters!